gildasZ/Custom_Labeling-Tool/README.md

 ## Contributing
 Feel free to fork this project and contribute by submitting a pull request.
 I appreciate your input!

+You can also check out my other projects on my GitHub profile: [https://github.com/gildasZ](https://github.com/gildasZ)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.